-In this chapter we will learn how to use the Chrome DevTools to debug the site live on the Android device and how to Inspect elements of Mobile Web Application.
+In this chapter, we will learn how to use the Chrome DevTools to debug the site live on the Android device and how to Inspect elements of Mobile Web Application.

-Chrome DevTools helps us in following:
+Chrome DevTools helps us in the following:

 - Debugging websites in browser tabs.

 - Screencasting live to your development machine from your Android device.

 To begin with Chrome DevTools, you need:

 - Chrome 32 or later installed on your development machine.